 What else will be looked at?

-The Building Commission's audit of building products used in the construction of the Perth Children's Hospital is the first step in a wide-ranging investigation that will be carried out in association with WorkSafe and other relevant agencies.
-The Commission will determine where other products supplied by Yuanda have been used across the State and that those buildings are suitable and safe to be used.
+The audit of building products used in the construction of the Perth Children's Hospital is the first step in a wide-ranging investigation that will be carried out in association with WorkSafe and other relevant agencies.
+The Commissioner will determine where other products supplied by Yuanda have been used across the State and that those buildings are suitable and safe to be used.

 The relevant regulators are also working to identify how this product containing asbestos was able to enter the country.
 If during the investigation there is any evidence of inappropriate or improper conduct, it will be dealt with accordingly by the relevant regulator.

-The Building Commission (through the Building Services Board) registers builders and audits building work.
-Should a builder be found to have failed to meet their obligations under the Building Services (Registration) Act 2011, the Building Commission or State Administrative Tribunal have a range of disciplinary actions/outcomes available to them, which include a caution, reprimand, fines, requiring further training to be undertaken, placing conditions on a builder’s registration or deregistering the builder.
+Building and Energy (through the Building Services Board) registers builders and audits building work.
+Should a builder be found to have failed to meet their obligations under the Building Services (Registration) Act 2011, the Building Commissioner or State Administrative Tribunal have a range of disciplinary actions/outcomes available to them, which include a caution, reprimand, fines, requiring further training to be undertaken, placing conditions on a builder’s registration or deregistering the builder.
 There are also offences under the Building Act 2011 for failure to comply with applicable building standards, which may result in fines or imprisonment for repeated offences.

 How many buildings will be checked?

-The Building Commission is undertaking a thorough investigation to determine which WA buildings other than the PCH contain Yuanda products.
+Building and Energy is undertaking a thorough investigation to determine which WA buildings other than the PCH contain Yuanda products.
 Any buildings found to contain Yuanda building products will be audited as part of the investigation.

 What is being done to address issues around non-conforming and non-complying building products?

 Through the national Building Ministers’ Forum, Building Ministers including the WA Minister for Commerce are working cooperatively to address safety issues associated with non-conforming and non-complying building products.